 Initial Decentralised Exchange Offering

-The newborn in the blockchain world, an IDO or an Initial DEX offering, is roughly the same as an IEO, the sole difference is that whilst the latter takes place in a centralised exchange such as Binance; an IDO is managed by a decentralised third party.
-This fundraising model not only grants security of the project, but also transparency, decentralisation, and flexibility for investors.
+The newborn in the blockchain world, an IDO or an Initial DEX offering, is roughly the same as an IEO, the sole difference is that whilst the latter takes place in a centralized exchange such as Binance; an IDO is managed by a decentralized third party.
+This fundraising model not only grants security of the project, but also transparency, decentralization, and flexibility for investors.

 Initial Farm Offering